-Dave Edwards Senior Advisor / Field Development Team Lead
+Dave Edwards Senior Advisor - Construction and Installation Team Lead

 Dave Edwards is a technical advisor and project manager with diverse global experience delivering major upstream Oil and Gas projects.
 Dave has extensive experience in...